From Friction to First Pays: What Three Experiments Taught Us About Entry

 The Results

-FIRST PAYMENT RATE
+FIRST PAYMENT RATES

 TAKEAWAYS